Perish History, Family Crest & Coats of Arms

 Early History of the Perish family

 This web page shows only a small excerpt of our Perish research.
-Another 175 words (12 lines of text) covering the years 1202, 1296, 1624, 1200, 1259, 1666, 1735, 1653, 1720, 1682, 1760 and 1692 are included under the topic Early Perish History in all our PDF Extended History products and printed products wherever possible.
+Another 175 words (12 lines of text) covering the years 1202, 1296, 1624, 1200, 1259, 1666, 1735, 1653, 1720, 1682, 1760, 1692, 1609 and 1582 are included under the topic Early Perish History in all our PDF Extended History products and printed products wherever possible.

 Perish Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Perish family name include Paris, Parish, Parris, Parrish, Pares and others.

 Early Notables of the Perish family (pre 1700)

-Distinguished members of the family include Matthew Paris (circa 1200-1259), English Benedictine monk at St Albans, known as a chronicler and manuscript illuminator; James Paris du Plessis (c.1666-1735), English servant of the famous diarist Samuel Pepys; Samuel Parris (1653-1720), the Puritan...
-Another 41 words (3 lines of text) are included under the topic Early Perish Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include Matthew Paris (circa 1200-1259), English Benedictine monk at St Albans, known as a chronicler and manuscript illuminator; James Paris du Plessis (c.1666-1735), English servant of the famous diarist Samuel Pepys; Samuel Parris (1653-1720), the Puritan minister in Salem, Massachusetts during the Salem witch trials...

 Migration of the Perish family